How to do Online Business Development

 2. Expertise: Knowledge (not information) and experience can also be an incredible asset.
 For example, let’s say you’ve figured out how to run a Facebook promotion.
 Then look for a complimentary brand who may have a huge offline presence, but weak Facebook presence, and offer to run a promotion with them where you handle all the details.
 Then you can get them to email their customers and promote it for you.

 3. Money: If you can’t supply the first two, then sometimes you need to foot the bill.
+Using an online banking platform can help you manage those costs effectively, ensuring you can invest in partnerships without compromising your budget.
 But the good news is that you can gain the first two by sponsoring an event, or hiring a blogger.
 This will give you the exposure and expertise you need, while allowing other people to sweat the details.

 Get Warm Introductions